Culture of poverty: Reactions

 An example of this is discussed by critical race theorist Gloria Ladson-Billings (2017).
 She observed the culture of poverty theory used to explain why some urban schools are unsuccessful.
 She says that parents of children in low-income families care immensely for their children, and encourage their education and success.
-Ladson-Billings (2017) quotes that, “ I find the culture of poverty discourse so disturbing because it distorts the concept of culture and absolves social structures—government and institutional— of responsibility for the vulnerabilities that poor children regularity face.”
+Ladson-Billings (2017) says, "I find the culture of poverty discourse so disturbing because it distorts the concept of culture and absolves social structures—government and institutional— of responsibility for the vulnerabilities that poor children regularity face."

 Further discourse

 Hill, R. (2002) states that some recent scholars believe the work of Oscar Lewis on the culture of poverty was misinterpreted.
 They believe his theory was not intended to suggest that low-income earners choose to live in poverty.
 They believe the culture of poverty is a result of coping mechanisms developed by low-income earners.
 It helps them accept their circumstances, which takes a great deal of personal strength.
 Recent scholars also suggest that Oscar Lewis acknowledged institutional shortcomings.

 According to Kurtz, D. (2014), Oscar Lewis studied and acknowledged how traumatic poverty is.
 During his research in Mexico in the 1950s, he discovered ways people cope and manage their impoverished state.
 Oscars Lewis's work inspired cultural anthropologists to study the culture of poverty.
-Kurtz, D. (2014) states the research concludes that “ Poverty has always been more than a social and economic issue.
-The politics of poverty always exists dialectically among competing interests that use power either to allocate or withhold aid to the impoverished depending upon whether those who possess power think that the poor either deserve or do not deserve relief from their impoverishment.”
+Kurtz, D. (2014) states the research concludes that "Poverty has always been more than a social and economic issue.
+The politics of poverty always exists dialectically among competing interests that use power either to allocate or withhold aid to the impoverished depending upon whether those who possess power think that the poor either deserve or do not deserve relief from their impoverishment."